AlwaysJolly/JollysTextures/README.md

 # JollysTextures
 The Notables community resource pack,

 OptiFine is required for the pack to function, when installing make sure that the file inside of your resource packs folder contains the pack.png file, and not a second Jolly's Textures file, if inside is a second Jolly's Textures file, move that one to the Resource Pack folder and delete the first one.
+The Resource Pack was built for 1.19.2, other versions have not been tested, if textures do not work then either manually fix them yourself or downgrade / upgrade to 1.19.2 so that it works.

 A Full list of Item Names and the Item Required is below: